Questions

 We use a well-established private company (jhai limited) the reason is Plymouth City Council require you to have all your doors changed to 1/2hr fire doors and must be kept closed at all times, they also require Celotex or similar to be used as insulation, this is a 100mm thick dense fibre board covered in foil, this must be cut individually and fit tight between rafters and joist, very time consuming, dusty to cut and wasteful.

-The insulation we use with jhai is a Multi Foil this is sixteen layers of different materials stitched together and on large rolls it must be fitted correctly to comply with Building Regulations this is checked by the Building Inspector, we find it very easy to use with no mess and virtually no waste.
+The insulation we use with Stroma is a Multi Foil this is sixteen layers of different materials stitched together and on large rolls it must be fitted correctly to comply with Building Regulations this is checked by the Building Inspector, we find it very easy to use with no mess and virtually no waste.
+Also 155mm Hybris in slopes and ceilings and 50mm in walls.